jparap/Node.js-Bootcamp/README.md

 # To run the Proxy Server:

-Change the current direcory to proxy-server
+Change the current directory to proxy-server

 $ cd proxy-server